Scatter Plot Maker in Excel

 Easily Create Scatter Plots in Excel Using QI Macros

-- Point - select your scatter plot data in an Excel worksheet
+- Point - select your scatter chart data in an Excel worksheet.

-- Click - on the QI Macros Menu and choose the Scatter Plot
+- Click - on the QI Macros Menu > Box, Dot & Scatter Plot and choose Scatter.

 - Analyze and Improve - QI Macros will do the correlation calculations and draw a scatter plot in Excel for you.

 If R² is greater than .80, there is a strong relationship between the two data sets.
 R² close to 1.0 means a perfect fit.

 Example of an Excel Scatter Plot Diagram Created by QI Macros

 Scatter Plot Diagrams are used to evaluate the correlation or cause-effect relationship (if any) between two variables (e.g., speed and gas consumption in a vehicle).